Edge-of-chaos enhanced quantum-inspired algorithm for combinatorial optimization: Summary and outlook

 Our results open broad and interesting possibilities as follows.
 In this work, we have focused on bSB and found the edge-of-chaos effect.
 It is thus interesting whether or not other dynamical-system approaches, such as aSB~\cite{19}, dSB~\cite{21}, neural networks~\cite{1,2}, coherent Ising machines~\cite{3,4,5,6,7,8}, and oscillator-based Ising machines~\cite{30,31}, exhibit similar effects by similar nonlinear control.
-The GbSB has an additional parameter, namely, the nonlinear-control strength, which requires additional tuning for achieving high performance.
-The edge of chaos will be helpful to find the best condition for the nonlinear-control strength.
+The GbSB has an additional parameter, namely, the nonlinear-control strength, which requires additional tuning for achieving high performance, together with tuning of the number of time steps.
+Although we have not included the time to optimize these parameters in computation times in this work, as in previous studies, the optimization time is not negligible for practical applications.
+So far, the parameter optimization relies on grid search, as shown in Figs.~\ref{fig1}(a--c).
+To optimize the parameters more quickly, our finding that good parameter values may be found around the edge of chaos will be helpful.
 The GbSB could not improve G9, one of the G-set instances, compared with dSB.
-This suggests that we may need a hybrid algorithm including the GbSB and others for solving various problems.
+This result suggests the limitation of the power of GbSB.
+While it is important to clarify the range of applicability of GbSB, this result suggests that we may need a hybrid algorithm combining GbSB with others for solving a wide range of problems.
 In general, the SBs can achieve high performance for dense-connectivity problems~\cite{54,69}.
 On the other hand, a dynamical-system approach that can achieve ultrahigh performance for sparse-connectivity problems has recently been reported~\cite{70}.
 The combination of them will be promising to tackle both kinds of problems.